Villa Cattaneo dell'Olmo

-Villa Cattaneo, also known as Villa dell'Olmo o Villa Cattaneo Delle Piane dell'Olmo is a historical aristocratic villa in the Cornigliano Campi neighborhood in Genoa, Italy.
+Villa Cattaneo, also known as Villa dell'Olmo or Villa Cattaneo Delle Piane dell'Olmo, is a historical aristocratic villa in the Cornigliano Campi neighborhood in Genoa, Italy.

 History

 The "dell'Olmo" (Italian for "of the elm") settlement in Cornigliano Campi, adjacent to the fourteenth-century Abbey of San Niccolò del Boschetto, belonged to the Grimaldi family from the 15th century.
 After several ownership changes, the Cattaneo family, heirs of the Grimaldi, rebuilt the building as a suburban manor in the 17th century.